Frequently Asked Questions

 I need help understanding the grading system of New Tech.
 How are students assessed?

 Student grades are calculated using measures from several areas called learning outcomes.
 This page reviews what each area is and how it is measured.

-Should I be looking at my student’s grades in the parent portal or in ECHO?
+Should I be looking at my student’s grades in the Parent Backpack or in ECHO?

-We are asking all NewTech@Mann parents to seek out their student’s most recent grades in ECHO and not in the parent portal.
-We use ECHO on a regular basis and only export a snapshot of the student’s grades to the parent portal at progress report time and at the end of each nine weeks grading period.
+We are asking all NewTech@Mann parents to seek out their student’s most recent grades in ECHO and not in Backpack.
+We use ECHO on a regular basis and only export a snapshot of the student’s grades to Backpack at progress report time and at the end of each nine weeks grading period.